 Start to populate your media folders with your audiobooks files.
 Add your media Folders.
 For example Name: Audiobooks.
 Folder /audiobooks.
 Click Scan media folders now then hit the Save button.
 (You have created the folders at STEP 6).
 Follow the instructions in the image below.

-Note: If you want to run Booksonic container over an HTTPS check How to Run Docker Containers Over HTTPS.
+Note: If you want to run Booksonic container over HTTPS check How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.